John 17:3 - And this is eternal life, that they know you the only true God, and Jesus Christ whom you have sent.

 Colossians 1:18-19 – “And [Jesus] is the head of the body, the church.
 He is the beginning, the firstborn from the dead, that in everything he might be preeminent.
 For in him all the fullness of God was pleased to dwell.”

-Everything we do at Westside is centred on making Jesus known.
+Everything we do at Westside is centred on knowing Jesus and making Jesus known.
 Christ’s great commission for His disciples is to go out and make disciples (Matthew 28:18-19).
 In other words, it is inconsistent at best—disobedient at worst—to be a disciple of Jesus and not be a disciple-maker.
 In the parable of the Great Banquet (Luke 14), Jesus tells us to go out and compel as many people as possible to come to His Father’s banqueting table so that His house may be full.
 There is no denying that our calling as the global church is to make Jesus known to those who don’t know Him.
 In fact, you can clearly see the role of the Trinity and the Scriptures involved in the same mission:

 2 Corinthians 4:6 – “For God, who said, "Let light shine out of darkness," has shone in our hearts to give the light of the knowledge of the glory of God in the face of Jesus Christ.”